Locations:

 Eat what works for you

-Heavy, spicy and greasy foods frequently set off nausea in people who are pregnant.
+Heavy, spicy and greasy foods frequently set off nausea in women who are pregnant.
 Pay attention to how your body reacts to certain foods, and stick to the foods that work for you.
 Eat small meals regularly, and keep on hand some easy-on-the-stomach snacks, like crackers or nuts.
 Having healthy snacks next to your bed can make it easy to reach for a little something to quell pregnancy nausea at night and when you first wake up.

 The BRAT diet (bananas, rice, apples and toast) is easy on your stomach and can help you find some relief from morning sickness during the night or day.
 Sour foods and sour candies can do the trick, too.
 Try sucking on a slice of citrus — like lemon, lime or orange — when morning sickness takes over.
 Ginger is another popular way to find relief from morning sickness.
 You may find that ginger supplements, ginger tea, ginger candy or sucking on ginger root can help.